 You are probably having memory problems.
 Click on Help>Show Memory Monitor>GC (garbage collect) and then save your proposal and exit APT.
 Please see the APT Memory Issues page for more details.

 On a Mac you should use apple-click in place of cntl-click for multiselecting individual items.
 (There are two other functional differences on the Mac.
 The Preferences and the Quit options are under a menu called "APT".)

 Open Windows is not being maintained so it doesn't handle Java well.
 Most of the problems we have seen are cosmetic, but if you find you cannot work around a problem, try CDE instead.
 The most confusing one is that when you first open a proposal you cannot edit any field until you touch a scroll bar.

 Workaround: This problem appears sporatically, but is more common when you are running APT remotely.
 It is benign and usually fixed by opening and closing folders in the tree.
 (54274)

 You can reach the STScI address web page using the "Update This Address" button in APT.
 Your changes will take effect right away (simply redo the lookup in APT).
-The one exception is changes to e-mail addresses which are confirmed via e-mail before going into affect as a security measure.
+The exception is changes to name and e-mail addresses which are confirmed via e-mail before going into affect as a security measure.
 If you no longer have access to the e-mail address we have (because that is where we will write for confirmation of the change), please write to email@example.com.

 Enter part of your name and hit return.
-If you are not in the resulting list you can reach the STScI address web page with the "Add New Address" button.
-After adding a new address please redo the lookup in APT.
+If you are not in the resulting list you can reach the STScI address web page with the "Add a New Investigator" button.
+After adding a new investigator to the database please redo the lookup in APT.